Richard Lyons, 1st Earl Lyons: Ambassador to Paris

-The twenty years, from October 1867, in which Lyons was British Ambassador to France included the last years of the Second French Empire, the Franco-Prussian War, the Paris Commune, the establishment of the Third Republic and the beginning of the Boulanger crisis, which threatened to destruct the republican settlement.
+The twenty years, from October 1867, in which Lyons was British Ambassador to France included the last years of the Second French Empire, the Franco-Prussian War, the Paris Commune, the establishment of the Third Republic and the beginning of the Boulanger crisis, which threatened to destroy the republican settlement.
 Lyons served in this position for a continuous twenty years, which made him one of its longest serving occupants, in which his political neutrality enabled him to develop amicable relationships with Liberal ministers to whose political sympathies he was averse: Jenkins contends that ‘the presence of such a reliable and conciliatory man in the most sensitive and important post in Europe gave both Liberal and Conservative British Governments an essential guarantee that their instructions would always be carried out according to the terms determined in London’.
 Queen Victoria stayed with Lyons in Paris.
 Lyons's political neutrality demonstrates that his promotion to the highest ambassadorial rank, by the British Tories, was a consequence of '[his] professional not political considerations'.